RoadieHQ/marketing-site/content/docs/integrations/initial-github-discovery/index.md

 ## Introduction

 Roadie can perform on demand syncs with your organisation.
-This is useful in a case where you already have `catalog-info.yaml` files distributed in your organization and you'd like to have them inside roadie's catalog.
+This is useful in a case where you already have `catalog-info.yaml` files distributed in your organization and you'd like to have them inside Roadie's catalog.

 This page describes how to do that.